ramirorichmand/RR10_MyStudyPlan/README.md

 **Comments:**
    - Push solved problems to Github for later usage to refresh memory

-### Second Phase: Fall Term 🍂
+### Second Phase: Autumn Term 🍂

 **Time to dedicate:**
-   - TBD but less than previous phase due to university studies
+   - TBD but less than previous phase due to other commitments

 **Objective:** solve 100 more Leetcode problems! :sunglasses: